microsoft/code-with-engineering-playbook/documentation/guidance/project-and-repositories.md

     - List of tasks that must be completed to close a user story, a sprint, or a milestone.
   - [Definition of Ready](../../agile-development/team-agreements/definition-of-ready/readme.md)
     - How complete a user story should be in order to be selected as candidate for estimation in the sprint planning.
-- Contributing Guide.
+- Contributing Guide
-  - Repo structure.
+  - Repo structure
-  - Design documents.
+  - Design documents
-  - Branching and branch name strategy.
+  - Branching and branch name strategy
-  - Merge and commit history strategy.
+  - Merge and commit history strategy
-  - Pull Requests.
+  - Pull Requests
-  - Code Review Process.
+  - Code Review Process
-  - Code Review Checklist.
+  - Code Review Checklist
 - Project Design
   - [High Level / Game Plan](../../design-reviews/recipes/high-level-design-recipe.md)
   - [Milestone / Epic Design Review](../../design-reviews/recipes/milestone-epic-design-review-recipe.md)